microcks/microcks.io/content/blog/microcks-joining-cncf-sandbox.md

 We are excited about the opportunities that lie ahead for Microcks as a CNCF Sandbox project.
 This is a fantastic community momentum, but we know it is the beginning of our level-up and the starting point of our CNCF collaboration to establish an even more robust open governance model.
 We are confident that this association will further accelerate the development, adoption, and impact of Microcks within the cloud-native ecosystem and are happy to welcome a diversity of[ contributors](https://www.linkedin.com/feed/update/urn:li:activity:7076562037866147840/) (new organizations and individual contributors).

-For more information about Microcks and our participation in the CNCF, please visit [https://microcks.io/](https://microcks.io/) and join the [community](https://microcks.io/community/) (a GitHub ⭐️ on [the project](https://github.com/microcks/microcks) is always appreciated or you can add yourself to our [growing adopters list](https://github.com/microcks/.github/blob/main/ADOPTERS.md)).
+For more information about Microcks and our participation in the CNCF, please visit [https://microcks.io/](https://microcks.io/) and join the [community](https://microcks.io/community/) (a GitHub ⭐️ on [the project](https://github.com/microcks/microcks) is always appreciated, or you can add yourself to our [growing adopters list](https://github.com/microcks/.github/blob/main/ADOPTERS.md)).

 Thanks for reading and supporting us! ❤️